$a_{1}$ meson-nucleon coupling constant at finite temperature from the soft-wall AdS/QCD model: Numerical analysis

 \section{Numerical analysis}

-In order to visualize the temperature dependence of the terms in the Eqs. (\ref{5.9}), (\ref{5.10}), (\ref{5.11}) and the constant in the Eq. (\ref{5.13}) we have to perform numerically an integration over the $r$ variable of these temperature-dependent integrals.
-All values of parameters are chosen in GeV units.
+To visualize the temperature dependence of the terms in the Eqs. (\ref{5.9}), (\ref{5.10}), (\ref{5.11}) and the constant in the Eq. (\ref{5.13}) we have performed numerically an integration over the $r$ variable of these temperature-dependent integrals.The values of parameters were given in GeV units.
 We use the values of the parameters $k_{1}$, $m_{q}$, $\Sigma$ and $g_{Y}$, which were fixed in the earlier works.
-The $k_{1}=-0.98$ value of the parameter was obtained from the fitting of the couplings $g_{\pi NN}=13.5$ and $g_{\rho NN}=-8.6$ of the ground state nucleons in hard-wall AdS/QCD model in Ref. \cite{27}.
-The numerical values of the quark condensate and quark mass were taken from Ref. \cite{29} and are equal respectively, $\Sigma=(0.213$ MeV$)^{3}$, $m_{q}=8.3$ MeV.
-The constant $g_{Y}=9.182$ was fixed to get nucleon mass $m_{N}=0.94$ GeV in the framework of hard-wall \cite{27}.
-The numerical values of the number of quark flavors $N_f$ and the pseudo-scalar meson decay constant $F$ were taken from the Refs. \cite{14,31}.
+The $k_{1}=-0.98$ value of the parameter was obtained from the fitting of the couplings $g_{\pi NN}=13.5$ and $g_{\rho NN}=-8.6$ of the ground state nucleons in hard-wall AdS/QCD model in Refs. \cite{15,36}.
+The numerical values of the quark condensate and quark mass were taken from Ref. \cite{34} and are $\Sigma=(0.213$ MeV$)^{3}$, $m_{q}=8.3$ MeV, respectively.
+The constant $g_{Y}=9.182$ was fixed to get nucleon mass $m_{N}=0.94$ GeV in the framework of hard-wall \cite{30,31,32}.
+The numerical values of the number of quark flavors $N_f$ and the pseudo-scalar meson decay constant $F$ were taken from the Refs. \cite{15,36}.
 We consider ground state of the $a_1$ meson and take $n=0$ in the profile function (\ref{2.22}).
 In Figs. 1-4 we present the numerical results for the temperature dependencies of the $g_0$, $g_1$, $g_2$ terms and for the $g_{a_{1}NN}$ coupling constant.
 As we seen in the section IV, the dilaton parameter $K^2(T)$ is defined through the quark condensate $\Sigma (T)$, which is determined by the $N_f$ and $F$ parameters.
-So, in order to answer to question how the $g_i$ terms and the $g_{a_{1}NN}$ constant depend on values of the $N_f$ and $F$ parameters, in these figures we have applied following values of these parameters: $N_f=2$, $F=87$ MeV; $N_f=3$, $F=100$ MeV and $N_f=5$, $F=140$ Mev, which were considered in Refs. \cite{14,15,16}.
+So, in order to analyse how the $g_i$ terms and the $g_{a_{1}NN}$ constant depend on values of the $N_f$ and $F$ parameters, in these figures we have taken following values of these parameters: $N_f=2$, $F=87$ MeV; $N_f=3$, $F=100$ MeV and $N_f=5$, $F=140$ MeV, which were applied in the Refs. \cite{15,16,17}.
 In Fig.5 we have plotted the temperature dependence of the squared decay constant $F_{a_1}^2$ of the $a_1$ meson.
-As is seen from the graphs all $g(T), F_{a_1}^2(T)$ dependencies decrease and become zero around the temperature value $T=200$ MeV, which is confinement-deconfinement phase transition temperature.
+As is seen from the graphs, all $g(T), F_{a_1}^2(T)$ dependencies decrease and become zero around the temperature value $T=200$ MeV, which is the confinement-deconfinement phase transition temperature $T_c$.